 Pre-2017, it was pretty easy to predict what the next iPhone would be called.
 Following the iPhone 3G up to the iPhone 8, Apple used sequential numbers and that was that.

 Whether there will be separate naming for 5G models, it's hard to tell, but we suspect not.
 There could be an additional larger non-Pro model added, leading to an iPhone 12 Max too.
 Putting all the rumours together, it seems likely we are going to get four phones.

 - All-new design

 - Squarer edges?

-The Apple iPhone 12 models are reported to be coming with an entirely new design, according to rumours.
+The Apple iPhone 12 models are reported to be coming with a new design, according to rumours.
 It's not yet clear what the design might be - though some renders show squarer edges more like the iPhone 4 or 5 compared to the rounded edges we have been used to since the iPhone 6.
 Supply chain sources have suggested that the phones will be slightly larger, due to larger displays, but thinner overall than the 2019 models.

 We're hoping to see a reduced notch at the top of the screen of the 2020 models - or no notch at all - and we hope the frosted matte glass rear from the 11 Pro models returns as it is beautiful in the flesh.
 There has been a patent filed for a notch-less phone, but how Face ID would be accommodated remains a puzzle.